Founding Document

 Now we have explained, briefly and no doubt inadequately, the reasons for which the Institute on Religion and Democracy was created in 1981, and the reasons why its task remains an urgent one today.
 Though our views may at times coincide with the political judgments of others, the IRD independently derives its positions from its own commitments and analyses.
 The issues are not simple.
 Our answers are not infallible.
 We are prone to err and we live by forgiveness.
 The debate is not between liberals and conservatives, between left and right.
 The debate is between those who do believe and those who do not believe that there is a necessary linkage between Christian faith and human freedom.
 The debate is between those who do and those who do not believe that in this moment of history democracy is the necessary product and protector of freedom.
 And the debate is between those who do and those who do not believe that freedom, an end in itself, is also the surest way to a greater measure of that peace and justice which we are to seek.

 The heartening events of recent years notwithstanding, democracy’s future is not secured.
-We have been profoundly moved to praise and thanksgiving by what we believe was the Spirit-led drama of the Revolution of 1989 in central and eastern Europe.
+We have been profoundly moved to praise and thanksgiving by what we believe was the Spirit-led drama of the Revolution of 1989 in Central and Eastern Europe.
 We cannot help but see the hand of God in this singular revolution of the spirit, accomplished so largely through nonviolent means.
 Thanks be to God, we have met and prayed, wept and laughed, with many of the victims of communist oppression on whose behalf we once worked.
 May their witness to Christian fidelity help renew the life of the Church in our country, as it helps renew the life of society in their countries.
 And yet, amidst the rejoicing, we also know that the victims of freedom’s denial still number in the many millions.
 And we do know that one day, before the judgment throne of God, those who were voiceless will ask what we said on their behalf.
 What we say or do may seem to be of little moment.
 But in the face of every discouragement we will persist in hope because finally, as we said at the start, Jesus Christ is Lord.